nerfstudio-project/viser/README.md

     </a>
 </p>

-**viser** is a library for 3D visualization in Python.
+**viser** is a library for interactive 3D visualization in Python.

-Features:

-- **Web-based viewer:** easy to use across platforms and on headless machines
-- **3D scene primitives:** visualize point clouds, meshes, images, etc with 1~2 lines of code
+Features include:

+- API for visualizing 3D primitives
-- **2D GUI primitives:** buttons, sliders, text inputs, ...
+- GUI building blocks: buttons, checkboxes, text inputs, sliders, etc.
-- **Interactive controls:** clickable objects, transform gizmos, programmable camera control, ...
+- Scene interaction tools (clicks, selection, transform gizmos)
+- Programmatic camera control and rendering
+- An entirely web-based client, for easy use over SSH!

 Docs and examples: https://viser.studio.